 Treliver Farm Project 18: Treliver Minerals Geologist Alex King was eager to examine the cores.

-Treliver Farm Project 19: Both Mark Thompson and Alex King know this was an important time for the company.
+Treliver Minerals Project 19: Both Mark Thompson and Alex King know this was an important time for the company.

 Treliver Minerals Project 20: At last another employee arrives with a portable rock analyser.

 Treliver Minerals Project 21: The examination of the core material can at last be started.

 Treliver Minerals Project 22: Alex King is using the portable analyser to initially check the Tin content.
 This is only an approximate indication.
 In time the cores will be properly assayed.

 Treliver Minerals Project 23: This is the drivers platform of the drilling rig.